intbio/CpG_methylation_from_gene_list/README.md

 mosdepth                  0.3.10
 modkit                    1.3.0

-to use this script you are need to have:
+to use this script you need to have:

 1) gene_list.txt containing list of the genes it 1 row without spaces